 Guadalajara Expats Talk about Life in Mexico's Second Largest City

-If you spend time in Mexico, you will begin to realize how many assumptions people make about the country that are incorrect.
-For example, a number of Americans who live in Mexico don’t speak Spanish although they have Mexican surnames, parents, and grandparents.
+If you spend time in Mexico, you will begin to realize how many assumptions we make about the country are incorrect.
+For example, many Americans who live in Mexico don’t speak Spanish although they have Mexican surnames, parents, and grandparents.

 José Piña neither speaks Spanish, nor is he Mexican.
 “My parents just liked the name “José,” he told me, still a bit surprised himself.
 Perhaps they intuited something special about their son, who could pass as Mexican and eventually married a Mexican.

 At 18, his wife Gloria Piña moved from Guadalajara to California, where she later met and married José 22 years ago.

 Last year, they decided to retire back to her home city. ”It was mainly for the weather,” she admitted.
 “You don’t need air conditioning or heating here.
 The days are warm and the nights are cool.”
 Another plus was its proximity to Lake Chapala, one of their favorite day trips, about three hours away.